A topic from the subject of Analytical Chemistry in Chemistry.

 Quality control experiments can be classified into two main types:

-- Acceptance testing: Tests performed on finished products to determine if they meet the required specifications.
+• Acceptance testing: Tests performed on finished products to determine if they meet the required specifications before release to the market.

-- In-process testing: Tests performed during the production process to monitor the quality of the product and make necessary adjustments.
+• In-process testing: Tests performed during the production process to monitor the quality of the product and make necessary adjustments to prevent defects and ensure consistent quality.

 Data Analysis

-Data from quality control experiments is analyzed to determine if the product meets the acceptance limits.
-Statistical techniques are used to calculate the mean, standard deviation, and other relevant parameters.
+Data from quality control experiments are analyzed to determine if the product meets the acceptance limits.
+Statistical techniques such as mean, standard deviation, control charts, and hypothesis testing are used to evaluate data and identify trends or outliers.

 Applications